Position

 Qualifications

-• High school diploma or equivalent required; technical training or degree in aviation maintenance or a related field preferred.
+• High school diploma or equivalent required; technical training or degree in aviation maintenance or a related field is preferred.

 Is becoming a Aircraft Structure Mechanic a good career path?